Minimising aircraft noise

 In 2013 members of the aviation and airport industry joined together to release a new aircraft noise information portal for the Australian community.

-The Portal provides information about particular aircraft, airports and noise policies, but mostly its intent is to act as a hub where members of the community can find out more about the many facets of aircraft noise.
+The Portal provides information about particular aircraft, airports and noise policies, however, its intent is mainly to act as a hub where members of the community can find out more about the many facets of aircraft noise.

 As a partner, Canberra Airport welcomes feedback about the Portal.
 Just email email@example.com